 - Potassium – 10%.
 Potassium lowers high blood pressure and prevents kidney stone formation.

 - Manganese – 10%.
-Manganese is another antioxidant in the squash.
+Manganese is another antioxidant in squash.
 It reduces the risk of most diseases caused by damage of free radicals.
-Also, it can reduce inflammation, regulates the blood sugar and boosts the immunity.
+Also, it can reduce inflammation, regulate blood sugar, and boost immunity.

-- Digestion problems – squash also has sugar.
-For a veggie, this amount is moderate but still, this amount is not so good for the guinea pigs.
-They need small amounts of sugar, otherwise, with higher amounts, there is a risk of painful digestion, diarrhea, cramps and gasses…
+Squash also has sugar.
+For a veggie, this amount is moderate, but still, this amount is not so good for the guinea pigs.
+They need small amounts of sugar.
+Otherwise, there is a risk of painful digestion, diarrhea, cramps, and gasses with higher amounts.

 Quick Facts on Squash

-- There is winter or summer squash.
-The summer squash can be pattypan or zucchini, it has thick skin and can be eaten whole (seeds and skin).
-The winter squash is, for example, the pumpkin and the butternut; they have thicker skin which is not edible, the flesh is rougher and seeds should be removed before consumption
+- Winter squash is, for example, the pumpkin and the butternut; they have thicker skin that is not edible, the flesh is rougher, and seeds should be removed before consumption.

-- Squash is related to the melons and watermelons
+- Squash is related to melons and watermelons.

-- The winter squashes have a long shelf-life; in a dark and cool place, they can last even months
+- The winter squashes have a long shelf-life; they can last even months in a dark and cool place.

 - The spaghetti squash has nothing to do with the pasta spaghetti!
 It is called that way because when it is cooked, the flesh separates and makes shapes like noodles.

-- In Latin America, squashes are also used for making candles
+- Squashes are also used for making candles in Latin America.